OHSU cited again for animal welfare violations - NewsBreak

 The inspector noted the animals' condition improved, but that same animal soon became lethargic again and despite veterinary interventions, the animal died on Oct.
 4.

 "Animals must be given food as required to ensure their health and comfort.
-These animals were under an IACUC-approved protocol describing how food was to be provided and the amount of the daily ration to be given to each animal," the inspector said, siting the Institutional Animal Care and Use Committee.
+These animals were under an IACUC approved protocol describing how food was to be provided and the amount of the daily ration to be given to each animal," the inspector said.

 The violation is the latest in a string of recent incidents citing inadequate technician oversight and lack of veterinary care at OHSU animal testing labs.
 It's the fourth critical violation in two years and the 17th violation in four years, critics note.